 Student Life and Resident Life staff reserve the right to enter a student's room, even if it is locked, if the staff has reason to believe that there is a safety risk or a serious violation occurring behind a closed door.
 Staff entering a locked room without verbal permission should have another staff member present at the time of unlock.
-This policy is to ensure the safety and well-being of all students involved.
+Staff may also conduct periodic, unannounced safety and cleanliness checks.